Toby70b/SGGC_WS/README.md

 ⛔ PLEASE NOTE: This should be obvious but none of the code here should be considered "production ready" by a business standard.

-:wave:: a working version of this can be found hosted on AWS <a href="https://www.steamgroupgamechecker.co.uk/">here</a>.
+:wave:: a working version of this can be found hosted on AWS [here](https://www.steamgroupgamechecker.co.uk/).
 For maximum cost-effectiveness (and because I'm cheap :smile:) the API is running on Spot EC2 instances, so it could go down if the AZ its running on is in particular demand

 ## AWS architecture diagram